gerardet46/dwmblocks/README.md

 - Install _dwmblocks_ with `sudo make install clean`
 - Add to your __.xinitrc__ or similiar to autoload it with dwm.

+# Scripts
+Here I also include my custom scripts to setup the blocks, which are located in the folder **scripts/**.

+You can browse theme and make the changes you want, or even use them by copying to the folder *~/.config/dwmblocks*.

+In *blocks.h* you can change the default path for the scripts and also change them

 # dwmblocks
 Modular status bar for dwm written in c.
 # usage